alexknvl/fuzzball/README.md

 # fuzzball
-Scala fuzzer. [~44 bugs found in Dotty](https://github.com/lampepfl/dotty/issues/4389) so far and [many more are still unreported](https://github.com/alexknvl/dotty-fuzzing-results).
+Scala fuzzer. [~150-160 bugs found in Dotty](https://github.com/lampepfl/dotty/issues?q=is%3Aissue+author%3Aalexknvl) (some reports have multiple bugs) so far.
 Powered by a two-layer LSTM (400 units) network trained only for a couple hours.

 ## Installing
 ```